huggingface/transformers/docs/source/en/add_new_model.md

 This strategy relies on breaking the original model into smaller sub-components, such as when the code can be easily run in eager mode.
 While more difficult, there are some advantages to this approach.

 1. It is easier later to compare the original model to your implementation.
-You can automatically verify that each individual component matches its corresponding component in Transformers' implementation.
+You can automatically verify that each individual component matches its corresponding component in the Transformers' implementation.
 This is better than relying on a visual comparison based on print statements.
 2. It is easier to port individal components instead of the entire model.
-3. It is easier for understanding how a model works by breaking it up into its components.
+3. It is easier for understanding how a model works by breaking it up into smaller parts.
 4. It is easier to prevent regressions at a later stage when you change your code thanks to component-by-component tests.

 > [!TIP]